renecartaya/Quality-Analysis/README.md

  4) Seaborn.
  5) Scikit-learn.

-The tool set includes the implementation of ML algorithms.
+The tool set includes the implementation of Machine Learning algorithms.